pymodbus-dev/pymodbus/README.rst

 Install with pip
 ^^^^^^^^^^^^^^^^
 .. note::
    This section is for library users.
+For quick usage, check the `Example Code`_ chapter.
-If you want to contribute or run examples from the source code, please skip to the **Install with github** section below.
+   If you prefer to contribute or run advanced examples directly from the source code, please skip to the `Install with github`_ section below.

 You can install using pip by issuing the following commands in a terminal window::